Watch Sarah Yeomans’s lecture delivered at The Explorers Club in New York

 Watch the lecture:

-Sarah Yeomans is Director of Educational Programs at the Biblical Archaeology Society in Washington, D.C.
-She is an archaeologist specializing in the Imperial period of the Roman Empire with a particular emphasis on religions and ancient science.
-Yeomans is a faculty member in the department of religious studies at West Virginia University.
-In addition, she is pursuing her doctorate at the University of Southern California, where she is a Provost Fellow, and is a Mayers Fellow at the Huntington Library and Museum in Los Angeles.
-Yeomans holds an M.A. in archaeology from the University of Sheffield, England, and an M.A. in art history from USC.
-She has conducted archaeological fieldwork in Israel, Italy, Turkey, France and England and has worked on several television and film productions, most recently as an interviewed expert on Fox’s The Nativity: Facts, Fiction and Faith.
+Sarah Yeomans is an archaeologist specializing in the Imperial period of the Roman Empire with a particular emphasis on ancient science and religion.
+Currently pursuing her doctorate at the University of Southern California, she also consults as Director of Educational Programs at the Biblical Archaeology Society and is adjunct faculty at both St. Mary’s College of Maryland and West Virginia University.
+A native Californian, Sarah holds a M.A. in archaeology from the University of Sheffield, England, and a M.A. in art history from the University of Southern California.
+She has conducted archaeological fieldwork in Israel, Italy, Turkey, France, and England and has worked on several television and film productions, most recently as an interviewed expert on The Story of God with Morgan Freeman.
+She is a Provost Fellow at the University of Southern California and is the recipient of a Research Fellowship from the American Research Institute of Turkey (ARIT) as well as a Mayers Fellowship at the Huntington Library and Museum in Los Angeles.
 Her current research involves ancient Roman medical technology and cult, as well as the impact of epidemics on Roman society.
 She is generally happiest when covered in dirt, roaming archaeological sites somewhere in the Mediterranean region.

 Medicine in the Ancient World by Sarah K. Yeomans

 The Antonine Plague and the Spread of Christianity by Sarah K. Yeomans

 Ancient Pergamon: City of science … and satan? by Sarah K. Yeomans